legalclinic/privacyregister-standard/Privacy Register White Paper [EN].md

 			- g)
 	2. Filled in by a processor

-	- Paragraph 2 of article 30 GDPR defines that a record of processing activities maintaind by a processor must contain the following information:
+	- Paragraph 2 of article 30 GDPR defines that a record of processing activities maintained by a processor must contain the following information:

+		- a) name and contact details of the processor and of each controller on behalf of which the processor is acting;
+			- If applicable, the contact details of the representative and the data protection officer of the controller

+		- b) categories of processing carried out on behalf of each controller;

+		- c) where applicable, transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation

+		- d) where possible, a general description of the technical and organisational security measures referred to in Article 32(1).

 5. Form of the register
 - According to paragraph 3 the record of processing activities must be in writing, including in electronic form.